legrosmanu/rest-api-squeezebox/README.md

 ## Abstract
 This REST API, which runs on nodejs, is a translation of the slimserver / logitech squeezebox server Web RPC API.
+Why I do that ?
+Just beacause it'll be simpler to make mobile app, or actually for me it's to have nicer http requests on IFTTT that I use with my google home mini.

 ## Notice
 To install, just run "npm install".